maptv/maptv.github.io/dec/time/index.md

 (vertical↕️gray lines) on the map🗺️to see how changing time zones affects the time.
-Only the first digit of the Dec time, the deciday, varies across time zones, because the 10 Dec time zones, numbered 0 through 9 on the map🗺️, are each 1 decday wide.
+Only the first digit of the Dec time, the deciday, varies across time zones, because the 10 Dec time zones, numbered 0 through 9 on the map🗺️, are each 1 deciday wide.
 Subtracting the time zone from the time yields the time in Zone 0.

 The plot to the lower left of the map🗺️visualizes the nighttime (blue)